IO2-2023-JB/team-10-backend/README.md

 ## Video storage

-For video upload/download to function properly, user must first configure environment variable called MojeWideloStorage, which shall be an absolute path to the directory that is designated to be storage place for video
+For video upload/download to function properly, user must first configure environment variable called MojeWideloStorage, which shall be an absolute path to the directory that is designated to be storage place for video.

 ### Command Line code (for Windows users)